 You’ll find 100 grams (g) of Loose Leaf Jasmine Green Tea presented in a pretty metal tea caddy.
 The loose leaf tea comes foil-sealed inside for freshness.
 Not only are decorative tea caddies the perfect way to store and preserve teas, they help celebrate the long-established tea making ceremony too.
 This caddy is decorated with William James' painting ‘The Thames Below Westminster Bridge’ – the perfect gift for tea lovers.

 We recommend brewing our jasmine tea in hot water around at 80 to 85°C. This ensures the natural goodness of the tea is preserved, without any bitterness being drawn out.
 Simply pour freshly boiled water into your cup or pot and leave it for two to three minutes before adding the tea, or use a kettle with variable temperature setting.
 With its sweet, grassy notes and seductive fragrance, this tea is perfect with a meal, or as a refreshing pick-me-up any time of day.
 In sunny weather, you can even enjoy an iced jasmine green tea.
 Steep the tea (with a little sugar to taste) then top with ice and chilled water.
-Keep cool while the antioxidants from both the jasmine flowers and green tea help create an extra revitalising infusion.
+Keep cool while the antioxidants from the jasmine green tea help create an extra revitalising infusion.

 Origin*: China’s Jiangxi, Anhui and Zhejiang provinces - known as the ‘Golden Triangle’*Please note, subject to change due to seasonal variations.